quacksouls/bitburner/doc/guide/reboot.md

 `hack.js`, the more threads you can use to run the script.
 Here is an example [pserv script](script/pserv.js) that relies on the `hack.js` script.

+The above exercise should provide you with more experience in writing a script that manages a bunch of servers.
+The basic script `hack.js` is a good start for generating some money, but it is by no means efficient at using the RAM of a server.
+In the chapter [_Hack, grow, weaken (HGW)_](hgw.md), you will learn various techniques that can generate more money than the basic script `hack.js`.

 Why would you want to waste money to buy a server to do what can normally be done by means of a world server?
 An answer to this question can be summarized
 as: RAM.
 The servers you find in the game world usually have limited RAM.
 Some